iotaledger/integration-services/api/USAGE.md

 The Bridge provides an abstraction layer through REST APIs that allows entity to create decentralized identities (the identity), verify them, attach verifiable credentials and verify them.

+An Example is provided below.

+## Example
+TBD

 ## Create and verify an identity